 A UTI is a bacterial infection in the urinary tract.
-It is also known as a bladder infection (source).
+It is also known as a bladder infection.

-Left untreated, the infection can spread to the kidneys and cause premature labor.
-You can help prevent a UTI by drinking plenty of water, emptying your bladder completely when you urinate, blotting with toilet paper from front to back after urinating instead of wiping, and wearing cotton underwear that you change daily.
+Left untreated, the infection can spread to the kidneys and cause premature labor and low birth weight.
+You can help prevent a UTI by drinking around eight glasses of water a day, emptying your bladder completely when you urinate, avoiding douching, blotting with toilet paper from front to back after urinating instead of wiping, and wearing cotton underwear you change daily.

 Symptoms of a UTI:

 - Discomfort, like pain or burning, when you urinate.